Skip to main content

 Initial metabolic shifts are rapid and cellular, while significant body composition changes manifest over several months.

-Following these initial signaling improvements, more observable changes in begin to manifest.
+Following these initial signaling improvements, more observable changes in body composition begin to manifest.
 These structural adaptations take longer, as they involve the physical remodeling of tissue.
 The combination of restored hormonal signals and dedicated lifestyle efforts ∞ specifically resistance training and a protein-adequate diet ∞ work synergistically to produce these results.

 The Timeline for Metabolic Recalibration